DstMlOpsCrypto/MainCrypto/docs/fastapi.md

 ## FastAPI in the project

-in our project, we decided to have 2 FastAPI applications, one is only on a private network for security reasons and the other one is on both private and public networks to work as a bridge between the frontend, the private API and other services.
+in our project, we decided to have 2 FastAPI applications, one is only on a private network for security reasons and the other one is on both private and public networks to work as a bridge between the frontend (streamlit), the private API and other services.

 ### Private API